 With a season of excess upon us, how can we prevent excess body fat and dietary inflammation?

 Anti-Inflammatory Holiday Meal Makeover

-With a few simple swaps and additions to your holiday table, you can have an anti-inflammatory feast.
+With a few simple swaps and additions to your holiday table, you can remove these inflammatory foods from your menu and have an anti-inflammatory feast.

 Want to serve a healthier appetizer?
 Shake up your dip tray.
 Instead of the usual suspects, like carrots, celery, tomatoes, and ranch dressing, shake up your vegetable tray to fight inflammation from the start of the party.